department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli-contact.md

 - You want to make a premium payment

 In some cases, you can also make premium payments over the phone with a debit or credit card.

+<b>Note:</b> If you're an active-duty service member, your premium is automatically deducted from your base pay.

 ## Contact information by branch of service